techwithnc/myproject/project01/README.md

 There are two kubernetes namespaces.
 One is test and another is dev.In each namespace there is one deployment that create three pods.

 ## How to deploy this project?
 Show me the installation with step by step guide.
-(1)Create two namespaces by the following commands.
+(1) Create two namespaces by the following commands.
 - kubectl apply -f namespace-test.yaml      (create test namespace)
 - kubectl apply -f namespace-dev.yaml       (create dev namespace)

-(2)Create deployment for website using techwithnc/sampleweb:1.0 docker image.
+(2) Create deployment for three pod that running sample website.
 - kubectl apply -f deployment-test.yaml

-(3)Create deployment for website using techwithnc/sampleweb:2.0 docker image.
+(3) Create deployment for website that running sample website.
 - kubectl apply -f deployment-dev.yaml